CYIMANA-Faisal/portfolio-api/README.md

 # portfolio-api

-This repo host the REST-API of my portfolio website. it is developed using NodeJS with typescript.
+This repo host the REST-API of my portfolio website. it is developed using NodeJS with express.